21 Innovative Ideas to Empower Detroit Youth Cultivated through MBK Detroit Innovation Challenge

 Girl Comma Wellness Tours

-Wellness tours that provides high school-aged girls with the opportunity to engage and learn from wellness experts and entrepreneurs through interactive workshops and summit-like sessions held at in school
+Wellness tours that provide high school-aged girls with the opportunity to engage and learn from wellness experts and entrepreneurs through interactive workshops and summit-like sessions held at in school

 Teaches permaculture and entrepreneurial skills to young women of color through the creation of a community farm